snakeleon/YouCompleteMe-x64/README.md

 then.
 If you still get problems with this, see [issue #18][issue18] for suggestions.

-### Vim segfaults when I use the semantic completer in Ruby files

-This was caused by a Vim bug.
-Update your version of Vim (Vim 7.3.874 is known to work, earlier versions may also fix this issue).

 ### I get `LONG_BIT definition appears wrong for platform` when compiling

 Look at the output of your CMake call.
 There should be a line in it like the